LuKks/hyperforward/README.md

 ```

 #### Private connection
-Same as the first example but with specific authentication.
+Same as the first example but with specific authorization.

 1) **lukks** shares the remote server **127.0.0.1:3000** allowing only **cristian**
 ```bash